Pakistan to host Saudi, Turkey, Egypt for talks on Mideast war

-ISLAMABAD: Foreign ministers from Pakistan, Saudi Arabia, Turkey and Egypt will meet in Islamabad for talks on the war in the Middle East, the Pakistan government said on Saturday (Mar 28).
+ISLAMABAD: Pakistan's prime minister said he had a "detailed" call with Iran's president on Saturday (Mar 28), as foreign ministers from Saudi Arabia, Egypt and Turkey prepared to meet in Islamabad for talks on the war in the Middle East.

-Pakistan's Foreign Minister Ishaq Dar wrote on X that he was "looking forward to welcoming (his) brother Foreign Ministers" to the country.

-His ministry said earlier that the ministers would be in Islamabad on Sunday and Monday, and a meeting is also expected with Prime Minister Shehbaz Sharif.
+Shehbaz Sharif's government has emerged as a key facilitator between Iran and the United States as their war drags on, serving as an intermediary for messages between the two sides.

-"During the visit, the Foreign Ministers will hold in-depth discussions on a range of issues, including efforts to de-escalate tensions in the region," a statement read.
+Top diplomats from Riyadh, Cairo and Ankara are due in the Pakistani capital on Sunday and Monday for "in-depth discussions on a range of issues, including efforts to de-escalate tensions in the region", the Pakistan foreign ministry said.

-As part of preparations for the meeting, Sharif spoke to Iran's President Masoud Pezeshkian for an hour on Saturday, a Pakistan government source told AFP.
+They will be hosted by their Pakistani counterpart, Ishaq Dar, and a meeting with Sharif is also planned, a statement read.

 The pair have spoken previously in recent weeks about the conflict and Pakistan's commitment to bringing it to an end.